bgelens/Mendix-AzurePack/Documentation/MendixOperations.md

 Import-Module -Name MXWAPack
 ```

-## Work with already deployed Sinlge Intance VM Role using the MXWAPack module
+## Work with already deployed Single Intance VM Role using the MXWAPack module

 Now the PowerShell module is installed and imported, the publishsettings file can imported.